-The rank envelope test can be recommended if a large number of simulations $s$ can be performed, where for $\alpha=0.05$, the appropriate number of simulations $s$ should be close to 2500.
+The rank envelope test can be recommended if a large number of simulations $s$ can be performed, where for $\alpha=0.05$, the appropriate number of simulations $s$ is close to 2500.
 This is a completely non-parametric test, which by construction, gives the same importance to all distances $r$ on the chosen interval $I$, and this is a natural choice if there is no {\em a priori} single interesting distance $r_0$.
-Our simulation study also showed that the rank envelope test performs better than the classical deviation tests, which are the state-of-the-art methods for spatial point patterns testing.
-Importantly, the method is extremely robust against the choice of $I$, unlike the classical deviation tests.
-Thus, $I$ can be selected without the risk of neglecting interesting distances or losing the power of the test.
-Moreover, based on our limited simulation study, we also showed that the rank envelope test (with scaled MAD tests) is the most robust test against inhomogeneity.
+Our simulation study also showed that the rank envelope test performs better than the classical deviation tests, which are the state-of-the-art methods in testing for spatial point patterns.
+Most importantly, the rank envelope test is extremely robust against the choice of $I$, unlike the classical deviation tests.
+Our simulation study (see Figure \ref{fig:choiceL}) suggests that it is in principle possible to choose $I$ wisely such that the classical tests have reasonable power in comparison to the new tests.
+However, it is typically difficult to make this choice {\em a priori}.
+For the rank envelope test, the interval $I$ can be selected to be large enough to cover all possibly interesting distances without the risk of losing the power of the test.

 The scaled MAD envelope tests can be used with a low number of simulations.
 As shown in this study, scaled MAD envelopes based on $s=99$ can give a reasonable approximation for the rank envelope computed from $s=2499$ simulations.
 However, this behaviour is not guaranteed in all cases because the studentized and directional quantile envelopes rely only on one or two characteristics of the distribution of $T(r)$, $r\in I$, i.e., the variance or quantiles.
 Regardless, our examples show that if a large $s$ is not possible, then these tests can be considered as alternatives.
 However, it should be noted that many more simulations are required to obtain precise estimates of the null distribution of a test statistic using the classical Monte Carlo approach.
 In particular, for estimated $p$-values as low as $\hat{p}<0.1$, the acceptable accuracy requires $s=1000$ or more simulations \citep[see e.g.][]{LoosmoreFord2006}.